uofmelectricboat/umeb.engin.umich.edu/README.md

 - [ ] Fix "Team" page lag due to map implementation (consider dividing subteams into separate CSVs -- like /sponsors/)
 - [ ] Integrate with Jekyll
 - [ ] Push site to umeb.engin.umich.edu
+- [ ] Add separators in the footer (between the body and the beginning of the footer AND between the social media accounts and platinum sponsors)

 ## Previewing the Website <a name="preview"></a>